Nebraska Revised Statute 14-813

-This section shall not be so construed as to prevent the city council from once reconsidering its action on any claim or award upon ten days' notice to the parties interested.
+(7) This section shall not be so construed as to prevent the city council from once reconsidering its action on any claim or award upon ten days' notice to the interested parties.

 A city council's disallowance of a claim because it accrued prior to eighteen months before the filing of the claim is not appealable.
 Thompson v.
 City of Omaha, 235 Neb.
 346, 455 N.W.2d 538 (1990).